 - Due to the MSME Registration, the bank loans become cheaper as the interest rate is very low around 1 to 1.5%.
-Much lower than interest on regularloans. - It also allowed credit for minimum alternate tax (MAT) to be carried forward for upto 15 years instead of 10years - Once registered the cost getting a patent done, or the cost of setting up the
+Much lower than interest on regularloans.
+It also allowed credit for minimum alternate tax (MAT) to be carried forward for upto 15 years instead of 10 years - Once registered the cost getting a patent done, or the cost of setting up the industry reduces as many rebates and concessions

-- MSME registration helps to acquire government tenders easily as Udyam Registration Portal is integrated with Government e-Marketplace and various other State Government portals which give easy access to their marketplace ande-tenders. - There is a One Time Settlement Fee for non-paid amounts of MSME. - Easy registration can be done online via https://udyamregistration.gov.in/UdyamRegistration.asp
+- MSME registration helps to acquire government tenders easily as Udyam Registration Portal is integrated with Government e-Marketplace and various other State Government portals which give easy access to their marketplace and e-tenders. - There is a One Time Settlement Fee for non-paid amounts of MSME. - Easy registration can be done online via https://udyamregistration.gov.in/UdyamRegistration.asp